pedrolampo/proyecto-react/README.md

 ### `npm start`

-This runs the app in the development mode.
+This runs the app in the development mode.<br>
 It would automatically open [http://localhost:3000](http://localhost:3000) on the browser and load it.

-The page will reload if you make any edits.
+The page will reload if you make any edits.<br>
 You will also see any lint errors in the console.

 ## About the app